danieljwilson/obsidian/Thesis/intention-behavior gap measure.md

 ## Goal setting style
 - I like to set modest goals so that I am not disappointed
 - I break up my goals into small chunks
+- If I put my mind toward a goal I will then achieve it
+- I often set goals that I am unable to reach
 - Giving up

 ## Gap